Bookworm370/InnerBand/README.md

 5. Add the CoreData and CoreText framework to each target that will use InnerBand.

 6. Done!

+# A note about ARC support

+InnerBand supports ARC.
+In fact, it does so without a branch.
+The code automatically detects if ARC is being used in your project and compiles accordingly.
+You are free to use any version of LLVM or gcc as well!
+(Though you should be using LLVM by now.)

 # Unit tests as documentation #